-As indicated in the accompanying audited financial statements of Parent, at December 31, 2020, Parent had a cash position of approximately €58 million, assets of approximately €60 million, liabilities of approximately €55 million and no open tax obligations.
-Our cash position was funded primarily from the net proceeds generated from the HL Acquisitions merger and the PIPE Financing that closed on Dec.
-10, 2020.
+As indicated in the accompanying audited financial statements of Parent, at December 31, 2021, Parent had a cash position of approximately \notin 7.7 million, \notin 27.5 million of short-term investments that have daily liquidity, other assets of approximately \notin 33.6 million, liabilities of approximately \notin 19 million and no open tax obligations.
+Our cash position was funded primarily from the net proceeds generated from the HL merger and the PIPE financing that closed on December 10, 2020 and from exercise of warrants during the first quarter of 2021.

-Parent's assets, in addition to cash and cash equivalents, consist of advances to suppliers in the amount of approximately \notin 2.2 million, which consists mostly of retainer fees for contracted services related to the transaction with HL, and VAT credit with state authorities in the amount of \notin 0.5 million.
-Parent's liabilities consist of accounts payable to suppliers in the amount of \notin 1.8 million, accruals in the amount of approximately \notin 0.3 million, and warrants in the amount of approximately \notin 53 million.
-The Group has no external debt as of December 31, 2020.
+Parent's assets, in addition to cash and cash equivalents, consist of advances to suppliers in the amount of approximately \notin 4.6 million, which consists mostly of amounts required to secure the future supply of raw materials and equipment for our hydrogen production plants.
+Parent's liabilities consist of accounts payable to suppliers in the amount of \notin 1.5 million, accruals in the amount of approximately \notin 1 million, and warrants in the amount of approximately \notin 15.3 million.
+The Group has no external debt as of December 31, 2021.

-As of December 31, 2020, a subsidiary of the Group had entered into purchase commitments to pay up to &2.35 million and &0.87 million, respectively, to a related-party to deliver equipment, materials and assembling services in relation the "Greengas" and "H2Evora" Projects.
+As of December 31, 2021, a subsidiary of the Group had entered into a minimum purchase contract to pay €4.9 million to deliver equipment, materials and assembling services in relation to our various hydrogen production projects.